louispotok/notebook/_posts/2020-08-11-minesweeper.md

 Now, final bonus question from JP: How would you check that it's uniform?

 Again, I thought my answer was pretty dumb, but he didn't have a better one: run it a bunch of times and look at the resulting distribution.
 I threw some fancy stats in there but simple comparisons or use of standard deviations would probably be fine.
 This would make your test suite take much longer, so you could run this offline and not make it part of the test suite.
-For double bonus points, I mentioned that in pytest (and likely other test frameworks) you can mark tests as long-running, so you can run the "full" test suite only occasionally and not during development.
+For double bonus points, I mentioned that in pytest (and likely other test frameworks) you can mark tests as long-running, so you can run the "full" test suite only occasionally and not during a development loop.

 ## Overall